tshiven/Caching-Random-Variate/doc/source/api.rst

 Conditional-Bit Generation
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

-librvg also includes implementations of the Conditional Bit Sampling method.
-These functions are described in :cite:t:`Sobolewski1972{Section II}`.
+librvg also includes implementations of the Conditional Bit Sampling (CBS) method.
+These algorithms are described in :cite:t:`Sobolewski1972{Section II}`.
-The performance of these methods is generally inferior to that of :func:`generate_opt` and :func:`generate_opt_ext` in terms of entropy consumption and runtime, as they use arbitrary precision arithmetic via the `GNU MP Bignum Library <https://gmplib.org/>`_ (libgmp).
+The performance of these functions is generally inferior to that of :func:`generate_opt` and :func:`generate_opt_ext` in terms of entropy consumption and runtime, as they use arbitrary precision arithmetic via the `GNU MP Bignum Library <https://gmplib.org/>`_ (libgmp).